 Think of Paris, where the great arches of Gare du Nord stretch high above the tracks.
 Or London, where each tube line boasts its very own fabric embossed across the seats.

-Features like these make a traveller feel, well, like they’re travelling - a far cry from the artificial limbo of air transportation.
+Features like these make a traveller feel, well, like they’re travelling - a far cry from the artificial limbo of air transport.

 While airports are tucked away in the farthest corners of every city, rail passengers are able to alight in the middle of the action - a short walk from hotels, tourist destinations, and in my case, my next train.